KubilayUlucay/Linkedin-Application-Tracker/README.md

 Column F and G will be empty in your case, because I do not when will they contact with you.
 So you can manually control the F column.
 Then if you want to calculate how long the company took to respond you, you can simply use that formula `=F2-D2` and then propagate the formula down with double clicking the green cute little dot on the bottom right of the cell.

 And that's it.
 Have fun. ig.

+***Table itself has only the Turkish version right now, and I am not willing to create new english version, <sub>sorry</sub>***

+if you have anything to tell me, just write me. kubiulucay@gmail.com If you directly want to contact here is [linkedin](https://www.linkedin.com/in/kubilayulucay/)